-

 - Amount of tea: 5-7 grams per 150 ml of water.

-This tea goes well with various desserts, fruits and nuts.
-It can be drunk both neat and with honey or lemon.
-Zheng Shan Xiao Zhong warms up the whole body, helps improve mood, has a moderate tonic effect.
-Tea for daily tea drinking in the autumn-winter period, alone or with friends.
-It will appeal to lovers of balanced red teas, dark oolongs, and shu puer.
+This tea pairs beautifully with various desserts, fruits, and nuts.
+It can be enjoyed neat or with honey or lemon.
+Zheng Shan Xiao Zhong warms the entire body, promotes a positive mood, and has a moderately invigorating effect.
+It's perfect for daily tea drinking in the fall and winter, alone or with friends.
+It will appeal to lovers of balanced red teas, dark oolongs, and shu pu-erh.

 Xin Jin Xiaozhong has a unique taste and aroma that is difficult to confused with other varieties.
 Rich in antioxidants and other beneficial substances that have a beneficial effect on the body.
 Suitable for both amateurs classic red teas, as well as for those who prefer more refined and complex flavors.
-Its rich taste and aroma will allow you to enjoy every cup and immerse yourself in the atmosphere of a Chinese tea ceremony.The aroma of dry tea leaves is warm, nutty and spicy, with a playful note of dry green peas and rye bread.
-After the first rinse brewing, the tea opens up, acquiring a velvety spicy aroma with nuances of wild honey and a light nutty dominant.
+Its rich taste and aroma will allow you to savor every cup. and immerse yourself in the atmosphere of a Chinese tea ceremony.The aroma of dry tea leaves is warm, nutty, and spicy, with playful notes of dried green peas and rye bread.
+After the first rinse, the tea opens up, acquiring a velvety, spicy aroma with hints of wild honey and a slight nutty undertone.

-The aftertaste is restrained, balanced, and its thickness fills the entire oral cavity.
-The infusion is clean and transparent, with a rich cinnamon color.
+The aftertaste is restrained and balanced, filling the entire mouth with its richness.
+The infusion is clean and clear, with a rich cinnamon color.

 Lapsang Souchong tea is steeped for 6 times, gradually releasing its best flavors and slowly dissolving into bitter-tart tones.

-It is best to brew this tea in a 150 ml Yixing clay teapot or a porcelain gaiwan of the same volume, taking 5-7 g of dry leaves.
-It is necessary to use water with a temperature of 95-98 ° C.
+This tea is best brewed in a 150 ml Yixing clay teapot or a porcelain gaiwan of the same capacity, using 5-7 g of dried leaves.
+Water should be at a temperature of 95-98°C.

-Zheng Shan Xiao Zhong warms up the whole body, improves mood, has a moderate tonic effect.
-Tea for daily tea drinking in the autumn-winter period, alone or with friends.
-Will appeal to lovers of balanced red teas, dark oolongs, and shu puer.
+Zheng Shan Xiao Zhong warms the entire body, promotes a positive mood, and has a moderately energizing effect.
+This tea is perfect for daily drinking in the fall and winter, alone or with friends.
+It will appeal to lovers of balanced red teas, dark oolongs, and shu pu-erh.

 Name in Chinese